MacGH23/BatteryScript_ABCDs/README.md

 Python3 script for fully automatic charge and discharge a DIY battery for photovoltaic systems to provide a "zero feed-in".<br><br>
-**WARNING - USE THIS SCRIPT TOTALLY ON YOUR OWN RISK !!! (needed to add ;-)<br><br>** The idea is that everyone can add new devices and provide it to the community.<br><br>
+**WARNING - USE THIS SCRIPT TOTALLY ON YOUR OWN RISK !!! (needed to add ;-)<br><br>** The idea of this script is to provide a framework for handling the power stuff, <br> and everyone can add new devices and provide it to the community.<br><br>
 Current tested/running on a Raspberry Pi:
 - Raspberry Pi Zero
 - Raspberry Pi 2<br>